General

 Procedure

-The Asylum Act does not provide specific elements regarding the Dublin procedure.
+The Asylum Law does not provide specific elements regarding the Dublin procedure.
 In practice, it consists of an admissibility assessment with the same characteristics and guarantees foreseen for other applicants.
 The only difference is the length of the process.
 In the Dublin procedure, the phase is 1 month longer in accordance with the Dublin Regulation.
 There are no legal provisions regulating this at national level, however.

 Asylum seekers are systematically fingerprinted and checked in Eurodac.

 The OAR has also produced and published a leaflet with relevant information on the Dublin procedure.
-However, the leaflet is only available in Spanish, English and French.[11]
+However, the leaflet is only available in Spanish, English, and French.[11]

-Individualised guarantees
+- Individualised guarantees

 There are very few outgoing requests made by Spain.
 No specific guarantees have applied to these cases.[12]

-Transfers
+- Transfers

 According to the OAR an average duration of the Dublin procedure is not available for 2017.
 The OAR implemented 2 transfers in 2016, 2 in 2017, 2 in 2018,[13] 5 in 2019[14], and 5 in 2022.[15]
-Figures on the number of transfers in 2023 were not available at the time of writing.[16]
+In 2023, 149 outgoing transfers were carried out, while 1,310 ingoing tranfers were received.[16]
+Figures on the number of transfers in 2024 were not available at the time of writing.

-Personal interview
+- Personal interview

 The same rules as in the Regular Procedure: Personal Interview apply.
 According to the authorities, the interview is never omitted.[17]
 In practice, during the registration of the application, the OAR official or the Police ask the person questions about identity and travel route.

-Appeal
+- Appeal

 The same rules as in the Regular Procedure: Appeal apply.

-Legal assistance
+- Legal assistance

 The same rules as in the Regular Procedure: Legal Assistance apply.